laravel/spark-next-docs/3.x/spark-stripe/configuration.md

 });
 ```

+### Syncing Customer Data

+Spark will sync customer data like name, email and billing address.
+This means that every time this data changes Spark will peform a Stripe API request.
+To offload this, it's best that you [configure a queue](https://laravel.com/docs/queues).

 ## Defining Subscription Plans

 As we previously discussed, Spark allows you to define the types of billable models that your application will be managing.
 These billable models are defined within the `billables` array of your application's `config/spark.php` configuration file: